MediEvil 2: Reception

 MediEvil 2 received favourable reviews, albeit less than its predecessor, according to the review aggregation website GameRankings.
 The game was mostly praised for its rich detailed graphics but was criticised by many reviewers for its bad camera angles, easy difficulty, and similarity to the first game.
 However, Doug Trueman of NextGen called the game "a formulaic and agreeable way to pass the time."

 IGNs Douglass C. Perry praised the graphical advancements of the game, noting that the sharper details drew out a more "sophisticated feel" to the story.
 Perry noted that the new addition of cutscenes created a better sense of continuity and story, reconstructing the game into a more controlled, broader world.
 Shawn Sparks of GameRevolution similarly praised the improved graphics, noting that smooth frame rates and sharper graphics brought out the original PlayStation's power, despite nearing the end of its lifespan.
 Sparks hailed the graphics as "eye candy" and reported that the levels were "a joy to explore."

 Perry noted the game's "plain wide confusion" in level layouts would cause frustration for players, and was several times found without direction in the larger levels.
 Sparks also described similar concerns with the confusing level layout.
 Perry disliked the fixed camera positioning throughout the game and outlined that the camera was "good, not great" and only a small improvement to its predecessor.
 Daily Radars Stephen Frost praised the game's improved artificial intelligence and harder difficulty in comparison to the first game, summarising that MediEvil 2 was "better, not perfect," although he thought that the game was still lacking in innovation.
 GamePro summed up their review by saying, "It's true that some hardcore action/adventure purists might not be able to get past MediEvils comical look, but they'd be missing out on some topnotch gameplay.
 MediEvil II is good enough to wake the dead."
 (Note: GamePro gave the game two 4.5/5 scores for graphics and fun factor, 5/5 for sound, and 4/5 for control.)

 At the 2000 BAFTA Interactive Entertainment Awards, MediEvil 2 won the best console game category.
-MediEvil 2 also nominated for "10th Annual GamePro Readers' Choice Awards" for "Best Adventure Game of The Year", but lost to Shenmue for Sega Dreamcast.
+MediEvil 2 was also nominated for "10th Annual GamePro Readers' Choice Awards" for "Best Adventure Game of The Year", but lost to Shenmue for Sega Dreamcast.